nolltre/writings/Fully-Encrypted-Proxmox-VE.md

 > [!NOTE]
 > All commands run as `root`

-1. Install Debian Bookworm (12), select encrypted LVM
+1. Install Debian Bookworm (12), select encrypted LVM, make sure to select the SSH server option when selecting packages
-1. Copy your SSH key across and connect with SSH
+1. Copy your SSH key across (`ssh-copy-id`) and connect with SSH
 1. When in the new installation, install packages:

     ```bash